Justice-Through-Code/spring_2022/lessons/01_command_line/1_command_line_intro.md

 ### d) Create/name new folder

 We made it!
-Now that we're in the right folder, we can finally make our new folder for this class.
-This command works the same way the `cd` does-- we need to tell the computer not just which command we're using, but also the name of folder we're talking about.
+Now that we're in the right place, we can finally make our new folder for this class.
+This command works the same way that `cd` does-- we need to tell the computer not just which command we're using, but also the name of folder we're talking about.
 In this case, what we want to _name_ our new folder. `mkdir <new-directory-name>`.
 This will be the real folder we use for the class, so let's name it accordingly.
 Based on your computer, create a new folder by either typing `mkdir JTC` or `md JTC`.

 Make sure to check your Finder/File Explorer, and you should see your new folder there too!